 Noel has earned over a dozen awards and fellowships.
 Recently, he was a Presidio Institute Cross- Sector Leadership Fellow.
 He also received the Whitney M. Young, Jr. Education Leadership Award by the National Urban League for his work in developing “Project Ready”, a national college access program.
 He served on United States President Joseph Biden’s Education Policy Committee, lending his expertise to inform the campaign’s national platform on career readiness.

-- Anderson, N, Nieves, L (forthcoming).
-Working to learn: Young people bridging the divide between college and career pathways.
-New York, NY: Palgrave Macmillan
+- Anderson, N, Nieves, L (2020).
+Working to learn: Disrupting the divide between college and career pathways for young people

 - Pabon, A, Anderson, N & Kharem, H. (2011).
 Minding the gap: Cultivating black male teachers in a time of crisis in urban schools.
 The Journal of Negro Education, 80, 3, 358-367